Telespielstube/imagineer/README.md

 θ = θ − η · ∇θJ(θ) (14)
 </br>
 Based on the starting point θ, the product of the learning rate η and the result of the cross entropy ∇θJ(θ) is subtracted from the current position θ for each new position.
 That means the closer the function minimum the smaller the steps become. </br>
-The addition stochastic only means that the starting data point is chosen randomly for each epoch.
+Stochastic only means that the starting data point is chosen randomly.
 Furthermore the entire data set is divided into small batches to minimize the computations and increase the variance.

 ```python
 criterion = nn.CrossEntropyLoss()
 optimizer = torch.optim.SGD(self.model.parameters(), self.learning_rate)